 Table of Contents

 StarCode is a complete inventory management and point of sale application currently available for Windows and Android.
-StarCode has been designed keeping in view the quick learning for you.
+StarCode has been designed keeping in view the quick learning.
 You will find the user interface responsive and intuitive.
-User interface has ability to fit different screen sizes automatically.
+User interface has ability to fit to different screen sizes automatically.